-Note: \$10,000 Donated Directly without using Flow-Through would result in Tax Savings of only 58.75%, meaning that the after-tax out of pocket Percentage of each dollar donated to a charity without flow-through would be 100.00% - 58.75% = 41.25%, or approximately 41 cents on the dollar.
+Note: \$10,000 Donated Directly without using Flow-Through would result in Tax Savings of only 50.95%, meaning that the after-tax out of pocket Percentage of each dollar donated to a charity without flow-through would be 100.00% - 50.95% = 49.05%, or approximately 49 cents on the dollar.

-- (1) Assumes that 90% of the investor's Subscription Proceeds will be used by the Partnership to acquire Flow-Through Shares that qualify as Super Flow-Through Shares and that such funds will be spent by the issuers on CEE within the required time to ensure a deduction for the investor in the 2016 taxation year. - (2) Ordinarily, Limited Partners may for income tax purposes claim the offering costs (10% of the Subscription Price, i.e. \$1,000) to be deducted over five years to the extent of 20% per year, beginning with the 2016 taxation year as a loss allocated from the Partnership.
+- (1) Assumes that 90% of the investor's Subscription Proceeds will be used by the Partnership to acquire Flow-Through Shares that qualify as Super Flow-Through Shares and that such funds will be spent by the issuers on CEE within the required time to ensure a deduction for the investor in the 2017 taxation year. - (2) Ordinarily, Limited Partners may for income tax purposes claim the offering costs (10% of the Subscription Price, i.e. \$1,000) to be deducted over five years to the extent of 20% per year, beginning with the 2017 taxation year as a loss allocated from the Partnership.
 This assumes 10% of the investor's subscription funds are used to pay offering costs and not used to subscribe for Super Flow-Through Shares.
-The Partnership is scheduled to be dissolved on or about November 30, 2017.
-It is a question of fact whether the Limited Partners will be able to deduct any loss directly.
-However, the Proposed Loss Limitation Rule if enacted should have no impact on the investor's deduction for CEE. - (3) Assumes that 90% of the investor's aggregate Subscription Proceeds are used to acquire the Flow-Through Shares that qualify as Super Flow-Through Shares; and that such funds will be used to incur certain grass roots mining exploration expenses eligible for this investment tax credit in Canada. - (4) Money at-risk, also referred to as the After-Tax Purchase Cost of a Unit, is calculated as the total investment less all income tax savings from tax deductions and federal and provincial tax credits. - (5) The break-even proceeds of disposition represents the amount an investor must receive such that, after paying capital gains tax, the investor would recover such investor's money at-risk. - (6) The tax benefits described above may be limited by the alternative minimum tax.
+The Partnership is scheduled to be dissolved on or about November 30, 2018.
+It is a question of fact whether the Limited Partners will be able to deduct any loss directly. - (3) Assumes that 90% of the investor's aggregate Subscription Proceeds are used to acquire the Flow-Through Shares that qualify as Super Flow-Through Shares; and that such funds will be used to incur certain grass roots mining exploration expenses eligible for this investment tax credit in Canada. - (4) Money at-risk, also referred to as the After-Tax Purchase Cost of a Unit, is calculated as the total investment less all income tax savings from tax deductions and federal and provincial tax credits. - (5) The break-even proceeds of disposition represents the amount an investor must receive such that, after paying capital gains tax, the investor would recover such investor's money at-risk. - (6) The tax benefits described above may be limited by the alternative minimum tax.
 The highest marginal tax rates used are for individuals and are based on current and proposed federal and New Brunswick rates.
 Federal and provincial tax rates may be modified in the future causing the tax savings to change.
 The adjusted cost base is assumed to be nil for income tax purposes. - (7) The Partnership is assumed to have first disposed of the Flow-Through Shares to a mutual fund corporation in exchange for mutual fund shares in a tax-deferred transaction pursuant to which the investor obtains shares of the mutual fund corporation.
 The investor's "total gifts" for the year is assumed to be less than 75% of the investor's income under the Tax Act for the year.
 The investor is assumed to donate the mutual fund shares to a "qualified donee" as defined in the Tax Act.
 The fair market value of the mutual fund shares donated is assumed to be \$10,000 at the time of donation.
 The calculation ignores a lower tax credit under the Tax Act for the first \$200 of total charitable gifts by an investor in the year. - (8) This assumes a capital gain of \$10,000 results from the investor making a gift of the mutual fund shares referred in footnote 7 to a "qualified donee" as defined in the Tax Act, other than a private foundation. - (9) Downside protection is calculated as investment cost of \$10,000 minus break-even proceeds of disposition of Flow-Through Shares, divided by investment cost.